randrusiak/hello-world-php-app/README.md

 * helm-uninstall:       Uninstall test-app helm release
 * kind-setup:           Setup a KIND cluster with Ingress Controller
 * kind-teardown:        Destroy the KIND cluster
-* test-curl:            Execute a test request verifying that the service is available through the input controller
+* test-curl:            Execute a test request verifying that the service is available through the ingress controller

 ```